MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/sap-setup-assistant/overview.md

 The Assistant is organized by stages, activities, and steps.
 Each stage has at least one activity with specific steps you need to complete.

-The stages are:
+The stages SAP Setup Assistant walk you through are:

 - **Introduction**: Get to know the SAP Procurement template and the SAP Setup Assistant.
 - **Prerequisites**: Ensure you have the necessary licensing and environment setup.
 - **Installation & Configuration**: Import and deploy the SAP Procurement template solution.
 - **Optional activities**: Enable additional features to optimize your deployment and end-user experience.
 - **Deployment and next steps**: Review the installer stages, launch the app, and explore the next steps.

-## Watch the demo
+To ensure the best chance of a successful installation and deployment of the SAP Procurement template, it's important to complete as many activity steps as possible in each stage before going to the next stage.

+To avoid having to transfer downloaded files across the machines, we recommend to **run the SAP Setup Assistant on the Windows Virtual Machine** where the data gateway will be setup.

 ## SAP Setup Assistant package

-The SAP Setup Assistan template is available in [Microsoft AppSource](<https://aka.ms/AccessSAPSetupAssistantTemplate>).
+The SAP Setup Assistant template is available in [Microsoft AppSource](<https://aka.ms/AccessSAPSetupAssistantTemplate>).
 The template package consists of one solution:

 - **SAP Setup Assistant** contains foundational components used for SAP Setup Assistant